CodingIsaac/Ethereum_Law/Ethereum Articles/blockchainAndEnvironmentalLaw.md

 <h2> References </h2>
 <ol type="a">
-<li> Sustainability and Environmental Associate at The Cloud Attorneys, https://www.thecloudattorneys.com, Barrister and Solicitor of the Supreme Court of Nigera, DEVCON Legal Scholar, M.A Governance and Public Policy, University of Passau.</li>
+<li> Sustainability and Environmental Associate at The Cloud Attorneys, https://www.thecloudattorneys.com, Barrister and Solicitor of the Supreme Court of Nigeria, DEVCON Legal Scholar, M.A Governance and Public Policy, University of Passau.</li>
 <li>Senator Ed Markey, https://x.com/SenMarkey/status/1633249925398970369?lang=en Accessed 20 December 2024.</li>
 <li>Electricity consumption data for Australia, Germany, Ghana, and Spain are taken from the IEA.
 Statistics of the IEA used in our analysis account only for direct CO2 emissions from electricity generation, and exclude emissions incurred to extract, process, and transport the fuels used for electricity generation.
 These indirect emissions are estimated to be around 15 percent of combustion emissions (Baunsgaard and Vernon, 2023)</li>
 <li>Shafik Hebous, Nate Vernon-Lin, "Carbon Emissions from AI and Crypto are Surging and Tax Policy can help." https://www.imf.org/en/Blogs/Articles/2024/08/15/carbon-emissions-from-ai-and-crypto-are-surging-and-tax-policy-can-help Accessed 20 December 2024.